 - There have been numerous vehicle recalls.
 Do a quick internet search by entering your Vehicle Identification Number (VIN) into the NHTSA’s free online search to find out if your vehicle is on the list.

 - Keep up with routine maintenance and inspections.
 Have your vehicle thoroughly checked for leaks, worn brakes and hoses, etc.

 - Be prepared.
 Make sure you have items in your vehicle that will prove useful in case of an emergency.
 Include a snow shovel and ice scraper if you are traveling up north, jumper cables, flashlight, flares and emergency markers, cell phone and charger, blankets, water, food, an emergency safety kit and any necessary medications.

 - Pay attention to your vehicle’s maximum capacity.
 When traveling with the family, it’s easy to overload the vehicle.
 Check your car’s weight limit (typically printed on a label inside the driver side’s door) to make sure you are not overloading it with passengers or luggage.

 Be Safe and Have a Great Thanksgiving

 Thanksgiving is one of the busiest travel holidays of the year.
 The increase in traffic, particularly on our nation’s highways, increases the likelihood of traffic-related accidents.
 At the Law Firm of Michael T. Gibson, P.A., we want you to travel safely this holiday season, and year around!
-If you or a loved one are involved in an accident this holiday season, know that my firm and my family are here for you.
-Our experienced team of accident attorneys can help you obtain compensation for medical bills, future medical treatment, loss of wages, pain and suffering, etc. Feel free to fill out the quick contact form found on this page or call us anytime at 407-490-1271 to discuss your legal options in greater detail.
+If you or a loved one are involved in a car accident this holiday season, know that my firm and my family are here for you.
+Our experienced team of accident attorneys can help you obtain compensation for medical bills, future medical treatment, loss of wages, pain and suffering, etc. Feel free to fill out the quick contact form found on this page or call us anytime at 407-422-4529 to discuss your legal options in greater detail.